allarassemjonathan/Fatigue_Detection_algorithm/README.md

 4 - Compute the new value of the parameter of the latent &pi;.<br>
 5 - Run instruction 2- while the difference in the parameters of the models is greater than an arbitrary value &epsilon;.

-Below we can see how the algorithm is run until the values of the parameters start converging breaking the condition put on the &epsilon.
+Below we can see how the algorithm is run until the values of the parameters start converging breaking the condition put on the &epsilon;.
 In this example &epsion's value is 10^-20.